academie-de-espee/earl-marshal/paperwork.md

 # Forms

+* [Marshal In Training (MIT) Program Form](/documents/forms/mit.docx).
 All combat in the Kingdom of Atlantia must be monitored by a warranted marshal.
-All those wishing to become marshals print out the [Marshal In Training (MIT) Program Paperwork](/documents/forms/mit.docx).
+This form should be printed out by the MIT and brought to all events they intend to perform MIT training.
+* [Youth Combat resources](/youth-combat/).
 Youth combat in Atlantia has its own set of policies, procedures, and forms specific to minors.
-For more information regarding youth combat, see the [Youth Combat resources](/youth-combat/).

 # Marshal Class Materials